Karumi/BothamNetworking/README.md

 This project will help you to setup all your API clients and implement your networking layer easily.
 BothamNetworking provides classes to send HTTP requests and obtain HTTP responses ready to parse with just a few lines.

-In addition, BothamNetworking adds a Request/Response interceptor mechanisms to be able to modify the HTTP request before to be sent and the HTTPResponse after to be received.
+In addition, BothamNetworking adds a Request/Response interceptor mechanisms to be able to modify the HTTPRequest before being sent and the HTTPResponse after being received.
 This mechanism can be used to implement authentication policies, add headers to a request or add log traces.
-BothaNetworking contains some already implemented interceptors like ``NSLogInterceptor``, ``JSONHeadersRequestInterceptor`` or some authentication mechanisms like ``BaseAuthentication``.
+BothamNetworking contains some already implemented interceptors like ``NSLogInterceptor``, ``JSONHeadersRequestInterceptor`` and some authentication mechanisms like ``BaseAuthentication``.

 ##Usage